St Peters, New South Wales: Schools

 St Peters Church of England School began in 1849.
 A permanent building was opened on Cooks River Road in 1855.
 The school was taken over by the Department of Education in 1881 and became St Peters Public School.
 The church school building was used until the present day school was erected.
 Although the school has had its hardships with its student enrolment reducing due to the change in demographics in the area. it still remains to this day.
 As of 2019, and since 2014, the school has more than doubled in number and due to the increase in unit dwellings in the area it is expected to grow over the next ten years.
-The school prides itself in its community feel.